 2. Mississippi Burning (1988)

-Alan Parker direct’s Willem Dafoe and Gene Hackman in Mississippi Burning this intense police drama based on an incident in 1964 where three civil rights activists were abducted and murdered in Neshoba County, Mississippi.
+Alan Parker direct’s Willem Dafoe and Gene Hackman in Mississippi Burning.
+This intense police drama is based on an incident in 1964 where three civil rights activists were abducted and murdered in Neshoba County, Mississippi.
 Hackman and Dafoe play two F.B.I. agents who have been sent from Washington to investigate the crime.
 Finding a town full of corrupt police and dodgy government officials who have likely ties to the Ku Klux Klan, the two agents find it increasingly difficult to gather any hard evidence without resorting to underhand tactics.
 Hackman shines as an old-fashioned Mississipian who understands how things work in the South.
 Dafoe is his younger less experienced partner who is opposed to using any illegal methods to procure evidence.

 This excellent film asks many important questions about ethics and morality and pulls back the curtain on a dark chapter in American history that many would rather see forgotten.
 The performances are searing and intense and the film builds to a fever pitch as we witness the agents get closer to the truth amidst a society still rife with racism and divided by skin colour.